 - Versatile ~ Creamy dill dip pairs will with a variety of dippers.
 Serve it with your favorite vegetables, crunchy pita chips, potato chips or pretzels.
 Spoon it over baked or grilled chicken, salmon, steak or these roasted shrimp.
 Use it as a spread on burgers, sandwiches or wraps.

-ingredients & substitutions
+Ingredients & substitutions

 Grab a couple ingredients from the refrigerator along with a few pantry ingredients for my easy dill dip recipe.
 Scroll to the recipe card for full quantities of the ingredients.

-- Sour cream ~ Plain Greek yogurt can be used as a substitute.
+- Sour cream: Plain Greek yogurt can be used as a substitute.
 I recommend the whole milk version for a rich flavor, but low fat or nonfat yogurt are also options.

-- Dried dill ~ I like to use dried herbs in dips as I always have them on hand.
+- Dried dill: I like to use dried herbs in dips as I always have them on hand.
 2 tablespoons of finely chopped fresh dill can be used as a substitute.

-how to make dill dip
+How to make dill dip

 With just a couple steps, you'll love how easy it is to make this dill dip.
 This is a brief overview of the recipe.
 Scroll to the recipe card for full instructions.

-1. In a mixing bowl add sour cream and mayonnaise.
+Step 1: In a mixing bowl add sour cream and mayonnaise.

-2. Add dried dill.
+Step 2: Add dried dill.

-3. Add garlic powder, onion powder, kosher salt and pepper.
+Step 3: Add garlic powder, onion powder, kosher salt and pepper.
 Stir to combine the ingredients.

-4. Cover the dip and chill for at least 30 minutes.
+Step 4: Cover the dip and chill for at least 30 minutes.
 Serve with fresh veggies, crackers, chips or pretzels.

 Try some of these variations to make this dilly dip extra special.

-This delicious dip is ideal to prepare as a make ahead snack.
+Refrigerate: This dip is ideal to prepare as a make ahead snack.
 Store the prepared dip in an airtight container for up to 5 days in the refrigerator.
 The longer it sits in the fridge, the stronger the flavor will be.

-what to serve with this delicious dip
+What to serve with dill dip

 - Fresh vegetables ~ Celery sticks, cucumber slices, cherry tomatoes, carrot sticks, and slices of bell peppers are just a few of my favorite veggie dippers.